All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the thirties of the XX century, vitamin D was first synthesized and studied.
-This vitamin is very interesting to the world of science, since it is both a vitamin and a hormone.
-It can enter the body both with food and can be produced by the body when exposed to sunlight.
-Vitamin D is known as a vitamin, associated with the development of rickets.
-The mention of rickets occurs back in 1650.
-The vitamin model was proposed in 1919, synthesized in 1932.
+In the thirties of the twentieth century, vitamin D was first synthesized and studied.
+This vitamin is very interesting to the world of science, as it is both a vitamin and a hormone.
+It can enter the body both with food and be produced by the body when exposed to sunlight.
+Vitamin D is known as a vitamin associated with the development of rickets.
+Rickets was mentioned as early as 1650.
+The model of the vitamin was proposed in 1919, synthesized in 1932.

 What you need to know about vitamin D?

-In order not to get into a dead end, when to you scientific terms are called this or that substance, you need to know its chemical name.
-Here, in vitamin D, for example, other names sound like an anti-rosic vitamin, cholecalcefirol, ergocalciferol and wheosterol.
+In order not to get into a dead end when you are called a particular substance by scientific terms, you need to know its chemical name.
+For example, vitamin D has other names such as antirachitic vitamin, cholecalcefirol, ergocalcefirol and viosterol.

 Vitamin D is divided into several vitamins of this group.
-So, vitamin D3 is called cholecalcefirol, and simply vitamin D is ergocalciferol.
-Both these vitamins can be contained in food only animal species.
-Also, vitamin D is produced directly by the body, and this is due to the effects of ultraviolet rays on the skin.
+Thus, vitamin D3 is called cholecalciferol, and simply vitamin D is called ergocalciferol.
+Both of these vitamins can only be found in animal food.
+Vitamin D is also produced directly by the body, and this happens due to the effect of ultraviolet rays on the skin.

-Vitamin D is directly associated with a disease such as rickets.
-The fact is that animal fats can excrete vitamin D if they are exposed to sunlight.
-Thus, as early as 1936, pure vitamin D was isolated from the fat of tuna.
-So it was used to combat rickets.
+Vitamin D is directly related to such a disease as rickets.
+The fact is that animal fats are able to release vitamin D if they are exposed to sunlight.
+Thus, already in 1936, pure vitamin D was isolated from tuna fat.
+Thus, it began to be used to combat rickets.

-Vitamin D - the group designation of several substances related to the chemical nature of sterols.
-Vitamin D is a cyclic unsaturated high molecular weight alcohol ergosterol.
+Vitamin D is a group designation for several substances that are chemically related to sterols.
+Vitamin D is a cyclic unsaturated high-molecular alcohol – ergosterol.

-There are several vitamins of vitamin D. Among them, the most active are ergocalciferol (D2), cholecalciferol (D3), dihydroergocalcalorol (D4).
-Vitamin D2 is formed from a plant precursor (provitamin D) - ergosterol.
-Vitamin D3 - from 7-dehydrocholesterol (synthesized in human and animal skin) after irradiation with ultraviolet light.
+There are several vitamers of vitamin D. Among them, the most active are ergocalciferol (D2), cholecalciferol (D3), and dihydroergocalciferol (D4).
+Vitamin D2 is formed from a plant precursor (provitamin D) – ergosterol.
+Vitamin D3 – from 7-dehydrocholesterol (synthesized in human and animal skin) after exposure to ultraviolet light.
 Vitamin D3 is biologically the most active.

-Less active vitamins of vitamin D - D4, D5, D6, D7 - are formed by irradiation with ultraviolet plant precursors (respectively dihydroergosterol, 7-dehydrositosterol, 7-dehydro-stigmasterol and 7-dehydrocampesterol).
-Vitamin D1 is not found in nature.
-Biologically active forms of ergo- and cholecalciferol are formed during metabolism.
+Less active vitamin D vitamers – D4, D5, D6, D7 – are formed by ultraviolet irradiation of plant precursors (respectively, dihydroergosterol, 7-dehydrositosterol, 7-dehydrostigmasterol and 7-dehydrocampesterol).
+Vitamin D1 does not occur in nature.
+Biologically active forms of ergo- and cholecalciferols are formed during metabolism.

-Nutritional calciferols are absorbed in the small intestine with the participation of bile acids.
-After absorption, they are transported in the composition of chylomicrons (60-80%), part in a complex with os2-glycoproteins in the liver.
-Here, endogenous cholecalciferol also enters the blood.
+Dietary calciferols are absorbed in the small intestine with the participation of bile acids.
+After absorption, they are transported as part of chylomicrons (60-80%), partly in a complex with OC2-glycoproteins to the liver.
+Endogenous cholecalciferol also enters here with the blood.

-In the liver in the endoplasmic reticulum, cholecalciferol and ergocalciferol undergo hydroxylation with 25-hydroxylase of cholecalciferol.
-As a result, 25-hydroxy-cholecalciferol and 25-hydroxyergocalcalifer are formed, they are usually considered the main transport form of vitamin D. They are transferred to the blood with the blood as a special calciferol-binding protein of the plasma to the kidneys, where 1,25-hydroxylase is formed with the participation of the enzyme 1-a-hydroxylase of calciferols, dihydroxycalciferols.
-They are an active form of vitamin D, which has a D-hormone-like action - calcitriol, which regulates the exchange of calcium and phosphorus in the body.
-In humans, vitamin D3 is more effective in increasing serum 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D levels than vitamin D2.
+In the liver, cholecalciferol and ergocalciferol undergo hydroxylation in the endoplasmic reticulum by cholecalciferol 25-hydroxylase.
+As a result, 25-hydroxycholecalciferol and 25-hydroxyergocalciferol are formed, they are considered the main transport form of vitamin D. They are transported with the blood as part of a special calciferol-binding plasma protein to the kidneys, where 1,25-dihydroxycalciferols are formed with the participation of the enzyme 1-a-hydroxylase of calciferols.
+They are the active form of vitamin D, which has a D-hormone-like effect - calcitriol, which regulates calcium and phosphorus metabolism in the body.
+In humans, vitamin D3 is more effective in increasing the level of serum 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D than vitamin D2.

-In cells, vitamin D3 is localized in membranes and subcellular fractions - lysosomes, mitochondria, nucleus.
-In tissues, vitamin D does not accumulate, with the exception of adipose tissue.
-Both 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D decay catalyzed by the enzyme 24-hydroxylase.
+In cells, vitamin D3 is localized in membranes and subcellular fractions - lysosomes, mitochondria, and the nucleus.
+Vitamin D does not accumulate in tissues, with the exception of adipose tissue.
+Both 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D are broken down by catalysis involving the enzyme 24-hydroxylase.
 This process occurs in various organs and tissues.
 In general, the amount of vitamin D circulating in the blood depends on exogenous sources (foods, nutraceuticals), endogenous production (synthesis in the skin), and the activity of enzymes involved in the metabolism of the vitamin.

-It is excreted mainly with feces in unchanged or oxidized form or in the form of conjugates.
+It is excreted mainly in feces in unchanged or oxidized form or in the form of conjugates.

 Biological functions of vitamin D

-The biological activity of 1,25-hydroxycalciferols is 10 times higher than the activity of the initial calciferols.
-The mechanism of action of vitamin D is similar to the action of steroid hormones: it penetrates into the cell and regulates the synthesis of specific proteins by action on the genetic apparatus.
+The biological activity of 1,25-hydroxycalciferols is 10 times greater than the activity of the original calciferols.
+The mechanism of action of vitamin D is similar to the action of steroid hormones: it penetrates the cell and regulates the synthesis of specific proteins by acting on the genetic apparatus.

-Vitamin D regulates the transport of calcium and phosphorus ions through cell membranes and thereby their level in the blood.
-It acts as a synergist with parathyroid hormone and as an antagonist with thyrotoxicotropic hormone.
-This regulation is based on at least three processes involving vitamin D:
+Vitamin D regulates the transport of calcium and phosphorus ions through cell membranes and thus their levels in the blood.
+It acts as a synergist with parathyroid hormone and as an antagonist with thyrocorticotropic hormone.
+This regulation is based on at least three processes in which vitamin D participates:

-1. Stimulates the absorption of calcium and phosphate ions through the epithelium of the small intestine mucosa.
-Calcium absorption in the small intestine occurs by facilitated diffusion with the participation of a special calcium-binding protein (CaCB-calbindine D) and active transport with Ca2 + -ATPase.
-1,25-Dihydroxycalciferols induce the formation of CaSB and protein components of Ca2 + -ATPase cells of the small intestinal mucosa.
-Calbindine D is located on the surface of the mucous membranes and, thanks to its high ability to bind Ca2 +, facilitates its transport inside the cell.
-In the bloodstream from the cell, Ca2 + comes with the participation of Ca2 + -ATPase.
+- Stimulates the absorption of calcium and phosphate ions through the epithelium of the small intestinal mucosa.
+Calcium absorption in the small intestine occurs by facilitated diffusion with the participation of a special calcium-binding protein (CaBP - calbindin D) and active transport with the help of Ca2+-ATPase.
+1,25-Dihydroxycalciferols induce the formation of CaBP and protein components of Ca2+-ATPase in the cells of the small intestinal mucosa.
+Calbindin D is located on the surface of the mucosa and, due to its high ability to bind Ca2+, facilitates its transport into the cell.
+Ca2+ enters the bloodstream from the cell with the participation of Ca2+-ATPase.

-2. Stimulates (together with parathyroid hormone) the mobilization of calcium from bone tissue.
-The binding of calcitriol to osteoblasts increases the formation of alkaline phosphatase and the Ca-binding protein of osteo-calcina, also facilitates the release of Ca + 2 from the deep apatite layers of the bone and deposition of it in the growth zone.
-At high concentrations, calcitriol stimulates the resorption of Ca + 2 and inorganic phosphorus from the bone, acting on osteoclasts.
+- Stimulates (together with parathyroid hormone) the mobilization of calcium from bone tissue.
+The binding of calcitriol to osteoblasts increases the formation of alkaline phosphatase and the Ca-binding protein osteocalcin, and also promotes the release of Ca+2 from the deep apatite layers of bone and its deposition in the growth zone.
+At high concentrations, calcitriol stimulates the resorption of Ca+2 and inorganic phosphorus from bone, acting on osteoclasts.

-3. It stimulates the reabsorption of calcium and phosphorus in the renal tubules, due to stimulation of renal tubules by vitamin D Ca2 + -ATPase.
-In addition, in the kidney calcitriol suppresses its own synthesis.
+- Stimulates the reabsorption of calcium and phosphorus in the renal tubules, due to the stimulation of Ca2+-ATPase of the renal tubule membranes by vitamin D. In addition, calcitriol suppresses its own synthesis in the kidneys.

 In general, the effect of vitamin D is expressed in an increase in the content of calcium ions in the blood.

-How much vitamin D is needed per day?
+How much vitamin D do you need per day?

-The dose of vitamin D increases, depending on the age of the person and his waste of this vitamin.
-So, children should consume 10 micrograms of vitamin D per day, adults - the same amount, and people of advanced age (after 60ty years) - about 15 micrograms of vitamin per day.
+The dose of vitamin D increases depending on the person's age and their expenditure of this vitamin.
+Thus, children should consume 10 mcg of vitamin D per day, adults - the same amount, and elderly people (after 60 years) - about 15 mcg of vitamin per day.

 When does the need for vitamin D increase?

-With the help of bile juices and fats, vitamin D is absorbed in the stomach better.
+With the help of bile juices and fats, vitamin D is better absorbed in the stomach.

 Interaction of vitamin D with other elements of the body